Skip to main content

 The previous search implementation worked: a flat array, cmdk's built-in filter, and substring matching across title, excerpt, and tags concatenated into a single value string.
 It covered 47 pages with zero API calls.

-The problem surfaced when we added tag discovery.
+The problem surfaced when I added tag discovery.
 Searching "React" matched every entry that mentioned React anywhere in its excerpt.
 A blog post titled "React" and a logistics case study that happened to mention React in passing ranked identically. cmdk's filter treats all text as one opaque string; it has no concept of fields or weights.

-We needed ranked results without replacing cmdk's keyboard navigation, grouping, or accessibility.
+I needed ranked results without replacing cmdk's keyboard navigation, grouping, or accessibility.
 The fix was surgical: keep cmdk as the UI shell, swap out its search brain.

 MiniSearch as a Ranking Policy